YuelongWu/feabas/README.md

 #### thumbnail generation

-To generate the thumbnails of the stitched images, navigate to the FEABAS code root directory, and run:
+To generate the thumbnails of the stitched images, navigate to the FEABAS root directory, and run:

 ```bash
 python scripts/thumbnail_main.py --mode downsample
 ```

-The downsampled thumbnails will be written to `(working_directory)/thumbnail_align/thumbnails` folder.
+The downsampled thumbnails will be written to `(work_dir)/thumbnail_align/thumbnails` folder.
 There are a few options the user can control via `configs/thumbnail_configs.yaml` in the *working directory*; among which `thumbnail_mip_level` and `downsample: thumbnail_highpass` are probably the most important.

 - `thumbnail_mip_level` controls the resolution of the thumbnail by specifying its [mipmap level](https://en.wikipedia.org/wiki/Mipmap).
 The images are downsampled by a factor of two when the mipmap level increases by 1, with mip0 associated with the full resolution.
 The thumbnail should be small enough that each section can easily fit into one image file and the computation be efficient; while at the same time large enough so that there are enough image contents to extract features from.
 In our experience, the thumbnail alignment works best when the downsampled images are roughly 500~4000 pixels on each side.
 The user may target that thumbnail size based on the dimensions of their sections.